temujin9/mezovy/locations/faerie lands/sundown lands.md

 - http://pikeplacemarket.org/

 ## Towers of Fear
-Greater Create Demiplane (plus an Instant Fortress?)
+Greater Create Demiplane (plus an Instant Fortress for visual effect?)
 - Inside is created first, following by Faerie gate
 - Made with a Witches' Sabbath, making it large and very hard to dispel
 - Gate to the Abyss requires a coven of Night Hags to open their home (ergo lower CL, because they lack Coven hex)
 - Gate to the Material requires a local coven to open their home (also somewhat lower CL, since they're smaller) Gates at base to Abyss
-Gates at top to Faerie, Abyss
+Gates at top to Faerie
 Spellcasters at top have powerful advantages on folks at base